pavelsaman/pavelsaman.github.io/_posts/2019-09-26-harry-potter-word-frequency.md

 ### Plain Text

 Number one task I have is to get the book in plain text, so I can process it.
-I've found it online and the result [is in this text file](/files/hpps).
+I've found it online [on this website](http://anyflip.com/dlgr/thrn/basic).
 To see just first 10 lines to get an idea, the file looks like this:

 ```
 Harry Potter and the Sorcerer's Stone